 Moon's Orbit Around Earth

-The force drawing the moon toward the assumed fixed earth has a magnitude of where the 'r' in the denominator is measured from the center of mass of the moon to the center of mass of the earth.
-Recall that the universal gravitation constant is Assuming that the gravitational force plays the role of a centripetal force we can write: In looking at this result there are a few things that we can learn.
+The force drawing the moon toward the assumed-fixed earth has a magnitude of where the 'r' in the denominator is measured from the center of mass of the moon to the center of mass of the earth.
+Recall that the universal gravitation constant is Assuming that the gravitational force by the earth on the moon plays the role of a centripetal force acting on the moon, we can write: In looking at this result there are a few things that we can learn.

 - The first is that the mass of the moon doesn't affect its orbital period.
 This is true of orbital motion in general.
 We could in principle replace the moon with a baseball that is at the same distance and moving with the same velocity and it would track through space just the same.
 What we'd lose, however is the earth's tides since the gravitational force from the baseball wouldn't pull nearly the same on earth's oceans.